seanwhs/Learn-Java-Functional-Programming/README.md

 ### Prerequisites

 - Java Development Kit (JDK)
-- IDE (e.g., IntelliJ IDEA, Eclipse)
+- IDE: I used vscode
 - Maven (for building and managing dependencies)

 ### Clone the Repository